Beyond Probability

 The Four Words of the Basmalah

 The frequency of occurrence of every (Arabic) word of the Basmalah in the entire Quran (excluding the unnumbered Basmalahs) is consistently a multiple of 19.
 These words are ISM, ALLAH, AL-RAHMAN, and AL-RAHEEM.
-Their English meanings are NAME, GOD, MOST GRACIOUS, and MOST MERCIFUL, respectively.
+Their English meanings are NAME, GOD, ALMIGHTY, and MERCIFUL, respectively.
 Note that we are using ISM (Name) as the first word of the Basmalah, instead of the word BISM (In the name).
 In other words, we are using the root word without the prefix B (In the) in this counting.
 Table 7 below summarises the mathematical facts based on the number of occurrences of the Basmalah's words.

 Table 7.